Modi govt has committed treason: Rahul Gandhi on NYT report on Pegasus | Politics

 ''This implies our Govt misled Supreme Court & Parliament,'' Gohil said.

 Youth Congress chief Srinivas B V also cited the media report and tweeted, ''Hence Proved!
 Chowkidar Hi Jasoos Hai..''
+Reacting to the report, Congress' deputy leader in Lok Sabha Gaurav Gogoi alleged in a tweet, ''PM Modi went to Israel to purchase weapons to counter terrorism and instead used it on his own civilians including journalists, judges, bureaucrats and opposition politicians.''
 In a tweet, Shiv Sena MP Priyanka Chaturvedi alleged the spyware was used not for defence purposes but to snoop on opposition and journalists. ''If there is BJP, it is possible.
 They have made the country into a Bigg Boss show,'' she said in a tweet in Hindi.

 BJP MP Subramanian Swamy said, ''Modi government must rebut New York Times revelations today that It did indeed subscribe by payment from tax payers money of ₹ 300 crores to spyware Pegasus sold by Israeli NSO company.